´Hanging´Out Amid the Hanging Houses

 Can’t Get Enough Cuenca?

 If you’re looking to spend more than just a couple of days and/or coming in by car, there’s plenty more to see and do outside of the city center.
-Although my visit was just a short escape, a dear friend who was born and raised in the region recommends checking out these gems:
+Although my visit was just a short escape, a good friend of mine who grew up in the region recommends checking out these gems:

 - Hiking / Trekking: There is no shortage of gorgeous natural landscapes surrounding the city.
 Pack your boots and head out to explore Cuenca’s Flor de los Senderos.